Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 (credit to wikipedia for the formula images)

-Adjust Earnings Per Share
+Adjust Earnings Per Share in the Graham Formula

 But intrinsic value shouldn’t be calculated based on a single 12 month period which is why I have the EPS automatically adjusted to a normalized number ignoring one time huge or depressed earnings based on 5 year or 10 year history depending on the company you are looking at.